 I enjoy a good cigar now and then.
 And there’s no better place to have one than The Cigar Bar.
 There are two locations in town.
 In recent years, I can be found at the Gulf Coast Town Center location.
 I like Rocky Patel cigars, in case anyone wants to buy one for me!
 Actually Rocky lives down here and will stop by from time to time.
 Randy and Brooke are managers there and are great people.
 One of the bartenders, Jaimie, is from Buffalo, Minn. and remains a huge Twins fan.
 Luis Tiant, who has his own cigar line, stops by every couple of weeks.

 Burn Rocky Patel has his own place in Naples.
 If you want to rub elbows with the beautiful people, there's no other place.
 A DJ comes in on weekends and the place hops.

 If you are looking for dining, shopping and other things rolled into one, here are a few places to remember:

 Coconut Point.
 Opened a couple years ago and is south of Fort Myers.
 Lots of shopping.
 The Blue Water Bistro is excellent.

 Gulf Coast Town Center.
 A very popular place just one exit south of Daniels Road off of I-75.
 There’s a movie theater, plenty of dining (I like P.F.
 Chang’s and but not big on the Miller Ale House) and evening activities.
-JUST ADDED: Connor's Steak and Seafood.
-Been told it's pricey.
+Connor's Steak and Seafood opened a couple years ago.
+Pricey but good.
 There’s Bar Louie, where the beautiful people go to.
 Blu sushi is across from Bar Louie, so the beautiful people bounce between the two locations, then the older members of the beautiful people club wander around the corner into The Cigar Bar.